King-Kingah/holbertonschool-low_level_programming-1/0x11-singly_linked_lists/README.md

 This project explores the concept of singly linked lists in C Programming.

 ![image](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/229/giphy-3.gif)
-### What you should learn from this project
+### What students should learn from this project

 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 - When and why using linked lists vs arrays
 - How to build and use linked lists

 ### Resources
-The following data structure must be incorporated in this project:
+- The following data structure must be incorporated in this project:
 ```C
 /**
  * struct list_s - singly linked list